How do I verify that the Email Security Appliance (ESA) is accepting email?

 Indicate that you are ready to send the body of the message.

 Enter some text as the body of the message.
-Number your test messages to make it easier to troubleshoot.
+Numbering your test messages makes it much easier to troubleshoot.

 Terminate the SMTP session.